Artem-Goldenberg/Stellance/README.md

 - Implementation for Stage 1 should support all extesions (extra ones as well) specified in the pdf task for this stage

+- Stage 2: All extensions specified in the .pdf should work as well